MA # 13471

-The general rule for water heater recovery is - GAS = High efficient water heaters such as tankless or indirect water heaters will recover faster than power vented water heaters, were power vented water heaters will recover faster than atmospherically (chimney or gravity) vented water heater.
+The general rule for water heater recovery is - GAS = High efficient water heaters such as tankless or indirect water heaters will recover faster than power vented water heaters, where power vented water heaters will recover faster than atmospheric (chimney or gravity) vented water heater.

 ELECTRIC = High efficient heat pump double phase 240VAC water heaters will recover faster than a single phase 120VAC water heater.

 Q) Installing My Water Heater :- Can anyone install a water heater.